 Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Kindergarten Standards 3 = Meets Kindergarten Standards 4 = Understandings Go Beyond Kindergarten Standards Writing Process I can plan a draft.
-K.10a The student does not plan a draft by discussing an event and drawing ideas even with teacher support.
-The student plans a draft by discussing an event and drawing ideas with teacher support.
+(K.10a) The student does not plan a draft by discussing an event in sequential order and drawing ideas even with teacher support.
+The student plans a draft by discussing an event in sequential order and drawing ideas with teacher support.
 The student independently plans a draft by discussing an event in sequential order and by drawing ideas.
 The student plans a draft by brainstorming and/or drawing and moves from listing events and topics to listing what he/she really wants to tell.
 I can organize ideas to develop a draft which includes words, sentences, and/or pictures.
-(K.10b) The student produces less than 1 booklet-page daily (between 1-2 sentences) while drafting and stays engaged in writing for less than 15 minutes.
-The student produces at least 1 booklet-page daily (between 1-2 sentences) while drafting and stays engaged in writing for at least 15 minutes with teacher support.
+(K.10b) The student produces less than 2 booklet-pages daily (between 2-4 sentences) while drafting and stays engaged in writing for less than 25 minutes.
+The student produces at least 2 booklet-pages daily (between 2-4 sentences) while drafting and stays engaged in writing for at least 25 minutes with teacher support.
 The student produces at least 3 booklet-pages daily (between 3-6 sentences) while drafting and stays engaged in writing for at least 30 minutes with teacher support.
 The student produces at least 4 to 5 booklet-pages daily (12-15 sentences) while drafting and stays engaged in writing for at least 40 minutes.
-I can leave spaces between words in a draft. (local standard) The student does not use appropriate spacing between at least half of the written words when drafting.
-The student uses appropriate spacing between at least half of the written words when drafting.
-The student uses appropriate spacing between all words when drafting.
+I can leave spaces between words in a draft. (local standard) The student does not use appropriate spacing between all words when drafting.
+N/A The student uses appropriate spacing between all words when drafting.
 N/A I can revise drafts by adding details in pictures or words.
-(K.10c) The student does not revise drafts by adding details in pictures with labels with teacher support.
-The student revises drafts by adding details in pictures with labels with teacher support.
+(K.10c) The student does not revise drafts by adding details in pictures with labels and words with teacher support.
+The student revises drafts by adding details in pictures with labels and words with teacher support.
 The student independently revises drafts by adding details in pictures with labels and words.
 The student independently revises drafts by adding and deleting words, phrases, and sentences.
 I can edit drafts with adult assistance.
-(K.10d) The student does not edit drafts for capitalization of the first letter of a sentence and names with teacher support.
-The student edits drafts for capitalization of the first letter of a sentence and names with teacher support.
+(K.10d) The student does not edit drafts for ending punctuation, spelling, and capitalization of the first letter of a sentence and names with teacher support.
+The student edits drafts for ending punctuation, spelling, and capitalization of the first letter of a sentence and names with teacher support.
 The student edits drafts for ending punctuation, spelling, and capitalization of the first letter of a sentence and names with teacher support.
 The student independently edits drafts for grammar, punctuation, and spelling and uses resources when editing (e.g., word wall, sight word list).

 Learning Goals 1 = Area Of Concern 2 = Progress Being Made Toward Kindergarten Standards 3 = Meets Kindergarten Standards 4 = Understandings Go Beyond Kindergarten Standards Writing Process (cont.)
 I can share my writing with others.
-(K.10e) The student does not share writing with others in oral and written form with teacher support.
-The student shares writing with others in oral and written form with teacher support.
-The student independently shares writing with others in oral and written form.
+(K.10e) The student does not share writing with others in oral and written form.
+N/A The student independently shares writing with others in oral and written form.
 The student publishes completed works in various genres including personal narrative, informational, poetry, and correspondence and orally shares writing with others.